The difference between water softeners and water conditioners

 You can see Tapworks domestic water softener range.
 All our water softeners are automatic and just need topping up periodically with tablet salt.

-If you need help choosing which model is right for your application call your local area manager who will be happy to help.
+If you need help choosing which model is right for your application, contact us, we will be happy to help.

 Physical conditioners and scale prevention